KonurPapa/LiveChat-IE/JavaScript/JSGUIDE.md

 ```

 4 - <b>Never</b> release new features without having them thoroughly tested beforehand.
-New features can potentially break others, and it is often very difficult for a developer to test every minutiae an update may bring.
+New features can potentially break others, and it is often very difficult for a developer to test every minutiae of an update.